kathyholley/pdsnd_github/README.md

 ### Files used
 - bikeshare.py

-The following files were **excluded** from the project due to thier large size:
+The following data files were **excluded** from the project due to thier large size:
 - chicago.csv
 - new_york_city.csv
 - washington.csv